 plot_survey_rank(tests, which_strat = "length") plot_error_surface(tests, plot_by = "rule")

 Figure 8: Divergent dot plot of the precision and accuracy (RMSE) of length based stratified estimates of abundance, and total sampling effort (number of sets [Nsets] and length measurements [Nmeasured]), under various sampling protocols (set density [Dsets] and maximum number of lengths measured per set [Mlengths]).
 Records are ranked by lowest to highest RMSE score.
-Within each plot, a color ramp is applied from lowest to highest value as an additional visual aid.
+Within each plot, a color ramp from yellow to purple is applied from lowest to highest value as an additional visual aid.
 Note that the exponent format of the axes defaults to SI unit symbols (e.g. M for million).

 Figure 9: Surface plots of RMSE from an array of surveys with different sampling protocol.
 Panels represent surveys with different set densities (Dsets), x-axes represent the maximum sampling effort of lengths per set (Mlengths), and y-axes represent the maximum number of ages to collect per length group (Mages).
 This plot is a facet of plots produced by plot_error_surface when supplied results from test_surveys.
 Note that RMSE scales are different across Dsets facets.
 Note that the exponent format of the axes defaults to SI unit symbols (e.g. M for million).